 “He was a very stoic, serious guy,” said Chamale.
 “You wouldn’t get much of a smile out of him.
 Definitely not the kind of guy who you were going to tell a knock-knock joke to and get a laugh out of.”

 Chamale said that Sayoc was an MMA fan and kept a promotion sticker for CombatNight, an MMA event that Chamale runs, on the side of his white van.

-A Twitter account registered with Sayoc's first and middle names frequently tweeted memes about some of the individuals he targeted in his week-long mail bombing campaign, with a particular focus on George Soros.
+A Twitter account registered with Sayoc's first and middle names frequently tweeted memes about some of the individuals he targeted in his weeklong mail bombing campaign, with a particular focus on billionaire liberal donor George Soros.
 The account indicates he was still posting this week while the bomb scare was at its peak, with a series of tweets about Andrew Gillum, the Democratic nominee for Florida governor.
 The account also featured photographs of Sayoc at Trump rallies, along with hundreds of racist memes and conspiracy theories about Barack Obama, Maxine Waters, and Elizabeth Warren.

 In one tweet sent in response to an American Magazine story denouncing Kavanaugh, Sayoc responded with an apparent threat.
 "We see into future for American Magazine very easy to enter your building.
-It coming your Nxt," he wrote.
+Its coming your Nxt," he wrote.

 This story is developing.
 Check back for updates.